• Skip to primary navigation

 How much should you have you ask?
 Some sites will tell you 3 months of your expenses.
 I say at least 6 months, go 12 months if you’re the risk-averse kind.

 I typically keep my emergency funds in Fixed Deposits (‘FDs’).
-Now, you may need to liquidate this cash immediately, so put them up in one-month FDs.
+Now, you may need to liquidate this cash immediately, so put it up in one-month FDs.
+You can learn more about emergency funds and how to get an “FD Ladder” going here.

 3.1 Investing